ZKTeco Biometric SQL Injection

 Overview of Biometric Terminals

-Biometric terminals are advanced devices employed for personal identification and access control, relying on unique human physical characteristics such as fingerprints, facial features, voice, or iris patterns to verify identity.
-These terminals are commonly used in sensitive areas like server rooms, executive offices, and hazardous facilities, including nuclear power plants and chemical plants.
-They also record employees’ work hours, enhancing productivity and reducing fraud.
+Biometric terminals are sophisticated devices designed for personal identification and access control, utilizing unique physical characteristics such as fingerprints, facial features, voice patterns, or iris recognition to verify identity.
+These systems are essential in environments that demand heightened security, such as data centers, executive suites, and high-risk facilities like nuclear power plants and chemical manufacturing sites.
+Beyond access control, biometric terminals are often integrated into workforce management systems, recording employee attendance and work hours, thereby improving productivity and reducing the likelihood of time fraud.

 Advantages and Disadvantages of Biometric Terminals